Kurt-Blair/Library/README.md

 Library By Kurt Blair

 Java project for a library system using object oriented program for different items a library would lend like books and electronics.
 Every Item has a Name and an ID.
-Additionally, each device has a different rental Cost.
+Additionally, each device has a different rental cost.
 This number represents the cost of renting the device per day.

 Book items have the following extra information: